 - all regular fall and spring session degree-creditable courses taken at UNC Greensboro including repeated courses and failed courses; and

-- all transfer credit hours accepted by UNC Greensboro.
+- all transfer credit hours from UNC System schools and North Carolina Community Colleges.

 However, the following credit hours shall be excluded from the calculation: